 Contra Costa Hazardous Materials Programs (CCHMP) is the Certified Unified Program Agency (CUPA) for all of Contra Costa County.
 As the CUPA, CCHMP administers the State's hazardous materials regulatory programs through routine inspections at sites that handle hazardous materials, as well as the County's Industrial Safety Ordinance and Unannounced Inspection, Green Business, and Pollution Prevention programs.
 The County Office of Emergency Services (OES) is responsible for planning, outreach, and training related to disaster management and emergency preparedness.
 Hazardous materials releases are reported to OES to ensure a coordinated response by County emergency services, such as fire and medical units, and evacuation notification, if needed.
 Sites that have been contaminated with hazardous materials or hazardous waste can be remediated to protect human health and the environment.
 Remediation typically occurs in three stages.
 In the first phase, the current or prospective property owner performs an environmental assessment in which they review records to determine if the potential exists for exposure to hazardous materials.
 If potential contamination is discovered, environmental samples are collected and a health risk assessment is prepared.
 If the assessment identifies significant contamination, DTSC implements Health and Safety Code requirements to perform necessary cleanup activities.
 DTSC or the SWRCB oversees the assessment and remediation process; the County has no role in cleanup and remediation of contaminated sites, although it is an issue of significant concern to county residents and is typically considered during development review processes.
 Reducing community exposure to hazardous materials is crucial in Impacted Communities to address the health disparities caused by exposure to hazardous materials from historic and ongoing activities.
 As shown in Figures HS-14 through HS-16, there are higher concentrations of toxic releases, hazardous waste generators and facilities, and cleanup sites in and around Impacted Communities than many other parts of the county.
-FIGURE HS-14 TOXIC RELEASES RANKINGS RELATIVE TO THE STATE
+Goal HS-9 Communities that are protected from hazards associated with use, manufacture, transport, storage, treatment, and disposal of hazardous materials and hazardous waste, including from fossil fuels, chemical refining, and power plants, as well as pipelines, rail lines, and truck transportation.
+Policies